This is a guide covering the comfort zone and tips to get out of it.

 But that being said, facing your fears is not a stroll in the park either.
 If it were that easy everyone would be jumping out of their comfort zones.

 There is no getting rid of anxiety and fear altogether.

 If anyone promises you that that is possible, run away from that person as far as you can because either they are selling you something for a quick buck, or they are on some half-baked psychological theories.

 Ultimately, you have to learn to live with your fears.

 Managing your fears rather than eliminating them, because fear, as negative as you might think of it, can help you in increasing performance.

-Fear can push you harder where positive motivation can only take you so far.
+Fear can push you harder whereas positive motivation can only take you so far.

-It is hard to break free of the comfort zone because it is about our fears and anxieties.
+It is hard to break free of our comfort zone because it is about our fears and anxieties.